-When a commercial truck is involved in an accident, there are many different parties that have something to say.
-Each person involved might be responsible, so they start pointing fingers.
-If there is an issue with the brakes, the owner could say that the brakes were faulty.
+When a commercial truck is involved in an accident, there are many different parties that it impacts.
+Each person involved might share responsibility, in which case they might start pointing fingers.
+If the truck’s brakes failed, the owner could say that the brakes were faulty as opposed to not being properly maintained.
 If the driver was falling asleep, the driver could say he was being overworked.
 At the same time, the owner of the truck could say that the driver should have known to pull over when he was getting sleepy.

 Difficulties of Determining Who is at Fault

 A few years ago, cases proved to be more difficult when coming to a conclusion to determine exactly who was at fault.
 Now, it doesn’t really take place between the parties involved in the accident.
-The truck owner, the lease owner/company owner and the driver are three of the parties involved pointing fingers trying to be freed of fault in the accident.
+The truck owner, the lease/company owner, and the driver are three of the parties involved pointing fingers trying to be freed of fault in the accident.

-It used to be that the victims of these accidents only had formal reports from the police to determine who was at fault in the accident.
-Since then, trucks have installed GPS equipment and other facets that allow key information to be recorded.
-The information is recorded very similarly to the way that information is recorded in an airplane with the “black box.”
-Now that this mechanism is put in place, there is a small margin for error and confusion for the victim.
+It used to be that the victims of these accidents only had police reports to determine who was at fault in the accident.
+Since then, trucks have installed GPS systems and other equipment that allows key information to be recorded.
+The information is captured very similarly to how it is collected on an airplane with the Black Box.
+Although these mechanisms make it easier to determine what caused the accident, there is still a margin for error.

-Since all of these issues were very prominent and it took much too long of a time to determine who was at fault when an accident took place, there have been a number of laws set in place to prevent them.
+Because all of these issues used to be very prominent and it took much too long of a time to determine who was at fault when an accident happened, there have been a number of laws set in place in North Carolina to prevent them.
 Under the federal law that is now in place, the company that owns the permit on the truck and has its name on it is responsible for all accidents that occur.